OpenPipe/deductive-reasoning/README.md

 3. Monitor training progress in Weights & Biases.

 The training will automatically save checkpoints after each iteration, allowing you to resume training if interrupted.

+## Methodology

+Our training approach used reinforcement learning to incrementally improve models' deductive reasoning capabilities:

+1. **Environment**: Temporal Clue puzzles (inspired by the board game Clue/Cluedo) with verifiable solutions
+2. **Algorithm**: Group Relative Policy Optimization (GRPO) without KL divergence penalty
+3. **Training Loop**:
+   - Generate model responses to puzzle tasks
+   - Grade responses and estimate advantages for each group of completions
+   - Fine-tune the model using clipped policy gradients
+   - Repeat with new puzzles until peak performance

+We used the torchtune library for efficient training and vLLM for inference, with the following key parameters:

+- Models: Qwen 2.5 Instruct 14B & 32B
+- Tasks per Iteration: 32
+- Samples per Task per Iteration: 50
+- Learning Rate: 6e-6

 ## Results